lgirdk/boardfarm/boardfarm/docs/BOARD_FARM.md

 * 1 board (e.g. a router).
 * 1 console server. (or local serial connection (see below)
 * 1 network-controlled power switch.
 * 2 computers each with 2 network interfaces - Preferably Debian Linux.
-Can be small Raspberry PI computers, or more powerful computers (to acheive gigabit throughput).
+Can be small Raspberry PI computers, or more powerful computers (to achieve gigabit throughput).
 * Several ethernet cables, and serial connector for the board.

 A console server allows users to ssh/telnet to it and gain console access to boards.
 They can be made for free using any Linux computer by using libraries such as [ser2net]([http://sourceforge.net/projects/ser2net/).
 Console servers can also be purchased: there are open-source, linux-based console servers available from [OpenGear](http://opengear.com/products/cm4100-console-server).